-Aarnet Cloudstor is secured using a password.
-Our recommendation is that you use the App Password that Cloudstor can generate for you on the CloudStor Security Settings page.
-If you prefer to choose your own password, make sure you read our password recommendations.
+AARNET Cloudstor is secured using a password.
+Our recommendation is that you use an App Password that Cloudstor can generate for you on the CloudStor Security Settings page.
+If you prefer to choose your own Cloudstor password, make sure you read our password recommendations.

 Snapshotting your CloudStor-connected instance

-Cloudstor-setup will store on your behalf in a privileged user account on your VM.
-If you snapshot your VM with cloudstor configured by cloudstor-setup, this password will become part of the snapshot.
-If you subsequently share the snapshot with another user, you are also sharing the password, and this other user will have access to your data.
+If you snapshot your VM while a CloudStor mount is configured by cloudstor-setup, the credentials will become part of the snapshot.
+If you subsequently share the snapshot with another user, you are also sharing the credentials, and this other user will have access to your CloudStor data.